2025 - FES Future of Work - Policy Conference

 The rollout of AI and algorithmic systems poses significant gender-specific risks to workers’ safety and well-being.
 AI-driven surveillance and performance metrics can disproportionately impact women, reinforcing workplace inequalities and limiting autonomy.
 Additionally, these technologies can enable gender-based violence and cyberviolence, heighten workplace harassment, and deploy invasive emotional recognition systems that track and influence workers’ expressions, undermining privacy and psychological well-being.

-This parallel workshop is co-hosted by the European Trade Union Confederation (ETUC) and the Friedrich-Ebert Stiftung (FES).
+This parallel workshop was co-hosted by the European Trade Union Confederation (ETUC) and the FES Nordic Countries.

 Workshop 3: AI Literacy: Trade Union/Civil Society Perspective